Yuri Budanov: Elza Kungaeva's murder

-The father of Elza Kungaeva reported that Colonel Yuri Budanov had been encamped with his tank regiment outside the village of Tangi-Chu in the Urus-Martanovsky District district of the Chechen Republic since February 2000.
+The father of Elza Kungayeva reported that Budanov had been encamped with his tank regiment outside the village of Tangi-Chu in the Urus-Martanovsky District district of the Chechen Republic since February 2000.
 He had gained a notorious reputation amongst villagers, having conducted arbitrary searches and looting of several homes ten days prior to the murder.
 Two days before the incident, he also reportedly looted and threatened to set fire to other homes.

 On March 27, 2000, Russian forces stormed the Kungayev family home in Tangi-Chu.
-Colonel Budanov and three soldiers took Elza Kungayeva (who went by Kheda), the eldest daughter, out of the house and drove her away in an armored personnel carrier.
+Budanov and three soldiers took Elza Kungayeva (who went by Kheda), the eldest daughter, out of the house and drove her away in an armored personnel carrier.
 Villagers then traveled to nearby Urus-Martan to search for her, and were told by a federal commander that Kungayeva had been raped and killed by drunken men.

-From 2001 to 2003, Russian courts tried Budanov, charged with the kidnap, rape, and murder of Kheda Kungaeva.
+From 2001 to 2003, Russian courts tried Budanov, charged with kidnapping, rape, and murder of Kungayeva.
 The rape allegation was later withdrawn by the prosecution despite the indication of an initial autopsy report.
 From the start, Budanov confessed to the slaying but denied the rape (which can be considered more dishonorable than murder in Chechen culture).
-He said he was interrogating Kheda in his tent, believing that she was a sniper who had been shooting at his troops, and killed her in a fit of rage when she insulted him.
+He said he was interrogating Kungayeva in his tent, believing that she was a sniper who had been shooting at his troops, and killed her in a fit of rage when she insulted him.

 Prosecution

 Arrest

 Budanov was arrested on 29 March 2000.
-According to press reports, Budanov claimed that Kungaeva was a suspected sniper, and that he had gone into a rage while questioning her.
+According to press reports, Budanov claimed that Kungayeva was a suspected sniper, and that he had gone into a rage while questioning her.

 Colonel-General Anatoly Kvashnin, then chief of the General Staff of the Armed Forces of the Russian Federation, appeared on national television to announce to President Vladimir Putin and the nation the arrest of Budanov in the grisly case.
 Kvashnin accused Budanov of "humiliating" and murdering Kungayeva, and denounced the colonel's behavior as "barbaric and "disgraceful."

 In a stark contrast, Lieutenant-General Vladimir Shamanov, who was Budanov's commanding officer, exhibited strong sympathy towards him.
 He said that Budanov was one of his best commanders and offered this challenge: "To [Budanov's] enemies I say: Don't put your paws on the image of a Russian soldier and officer."

 The Chechen rebels offered to exchange nine recent OMON special police captives for Budanov.
 After the Russian side refused the offer, the prisoners were executed on the morning of 4 April 2000.